eventflow/Documentation/Documentation/GettingStarted.rst

 - :ref:`Commands and command handlers <commands>` (optional, but highly recommended)

 In addition to the above, EventFlow provides several optional features.
-Whether or not these features are utilized, depends on the application in which EventFlow is used.
+Whether or not these features are utilized depends on the application in which EventFlow is used.

 - :ref:`Read models <read-stores>`